WDI-SEA/interview-questions/readme.md

 ## General Questions

 * What did you learn yesterday/this week?
+Yesterday we learned oAuth (authorization through a third party like Facebook).
+This week we covered M to M relationships between tables in Rails.

 * What excites or interests you about coding?
+I love being able to create any type of website and knowing how certain websites work.
+I spend all my time on the internet, so it's fun to make the switch from being a passive consumer, to actively create stuff for the internet.

 * What is a recent technical challenge you experienced and how did you solve it?
+For my last project, I was using webRTC to set up video chats online. webRTC required an https connection to operate, while the process of obtaining a caller id from PeerJS was through a http connection.
+In order to get the video up and running, I had to find a way to set up by own PeerJS server that served keys through https.

 * What UI, Security, Performance, SEO, Maintainability or Technology considerations do you make while building a web application or site?
+My approach to building with a web application is to first make sure that everything works.
+I would do this by first deciding what the application is and what I want it to do.
+Then I would add the bare miminum to the site just to make sure it has a basic, working functionality.
+For performance, I would do my best to make sure that nothing in my code is redundant.
+Setting up easily understood variables and commenting every line of code to explain my thought process would also help with maintainability.
+Depending on the time and resources available for the project, I would be able to decide which technologies to incorporate.
+Node.js would take longer to set up than Ruby, but Node.js is much more efficient for large scale applications.

 * Talk about your preferred development environment.
+My preferred development environment is where I am sitting next to other devs that I would be able to talk to and bounce ideas off of while I'm working.
+Having someone immediately available to offer a second opinion or a new perspective is extremely valuable to my growth as a programmer.

 * Which version control systems are you familiar with?
+Git/github.

 * Can you describe your workflow when you create a web page?
+First decide what the web page is supposed to do, be it collect information or display images.
+Then I would set up the basic divs and important elements in the html.
+Then I would add the javascript functions that are necessary to get the page running.
+Then I would work on the styling and any other small features for the page.

 * If you have 5 different stylesheets, how would you best integrate them into the site?
+I would add a different folder labeled either static for a node.js app, or create more scss style pages under the assets folder for a ruby on rails app.
+I would call the appropriate stylesheets within the appropriate pages for the site.

 * Can you describe the difference between progressive enhancement and graceful degradation?

 * Describe how you would create a simple slideshow page, without any frameworks (HTML/CSS/JS only).
+Assuming that all of the images are url links, I could simply put them in an object and label each element with a key.
+Then I would create a function in the Javascript that would change the html depending on a button that would be clicked.
+The button would call a function that would change the url of the html element every few seconds or so, giving the effect of a slideshow.

 * If you could master one technology this year, what would it be?
+I would love to be able to master webRTC or anything to do with videos/streaming.

 * Explain the importance of standards and standards bodies.
+Standards are important as it ensures that code will looks the same and have similar formats no matter where you are.
+It allows people to expect the same set of standards when working in a new environment and subsequently allows programs and applications to scale.

 ## HTML Questions

 * What does a `doctype` do?
+Doctype determines the type of document used.

 * What's the difference between HTML and XHTML?
+XHTML is much more standardized and allows pages to be viewed the same across different browsers, while HTML pages often looked different depending on the user's browser.

 * What are `data-` attributes good for?
+They allow you to store data on html documents.

 * Describe the difference between a `cookie`, `sessionStorage` and `localStorage`.
+A cookie is something that stores data.
+A session storage is the memory stored in a session, while local storage is where that memory is stored.

 * Why is it generally a good idea to position CSS `<link>`s between `<head></head>` and JS `<script>`s just before `</body>`?
 Do you know any exceptions?
+This to ensure that the page is styled before anything else is processed on the page.
+If ther JS takes too long to process and the style tage is after it, then the page would appear plain until the JS is finished computing.

 ## CSS Questions

 * What is the difference between classes and IDs in CSS?
+A class can cover many different elements, while ID's only have one element.

 * What's the difference between "resetting" and "normalizing" CSS?
 Which would you choose, and why?

 * Describe Floats and how they work.
 * Describe z-index and how stacking context is formed.
 * Have you ever used a grid system, and if so, what do you prefer?